Title

 Republic Act No. 7904 requires the COMELEC to provide registered voters with official sample ballots, voter information sheets, and a list of candidates at least 30 days before an election, in order to guide voters on how to properly fill out and fold official ballots and provide necessary information for voting.

-Yes, persons nominated under the party-list system must also be included in the list provided to voters.
+Yes.
+Persons nominated under the party-list system must be included in the list.

-The materials should be printed in the language or dialect understood by the majority of voters in the region.
+In the language or dialect understood by a majority of the voters in the region.

 Analyze Cases Smarter, Faster